 With regard to the economies lost if Yankee Gas were not able to be retained, however, the analysis is different.
 The Commission's decision in past precedents pertaining to the retention of additional utility systems by registered holding companies involved estimating the amount of expenses which would be incurred by the gas company in order to create a stand alone company.
 These expenses can be calculated, at least in part, at a specific point in time, post-divestiture.
-In Yankee Gas' case, the economies of being a combination company with NU have not yet been realized because the companies have not yet combined.
+In Yankee Gas' case, the economies of being a combination company with NU have not yet been realized because the companies have not yet fully implemented their combination..
 Consequently, the lost economies in the divestiture of Yankee Gas should be measured as those economies that are expected to be gained over time by the merger of YES with NU and which would not be realized if Yankee Gas were required to be divested.

-The combination of the gas operations of YES into the NU system are presently expected to realize, after a period of four to five years, of approximately \$13.7 million annually.
-The amount of annual cost savings, once realized, compare with Yankee Gas' 1999 gas operating revenues of \$276 million, Yankee Gas' 1999 gas operating revenue deductions (excluding depreciation and other taxes) of \$193 million; Yankee Gas' 1999 gas gross income of \$29 million; and Yankee Gas' 1999 gas net income of \$16 million.
+The combination of the gas operations of YES into the NU system are presently expected to realize \$13.0 million of annual savings by the end of 2001, gradually increasing to \$15.5 million at the end of five years..
+The amount of annual cost savings, once realized, are compared with Yankee Gas' 1999 gas operating revenues of \$276 million, Yankee Gas' 1999 gas operating revenue deductions (excluding depreciation and other taxes) of \$193 million; Yankee Gas' 1999 gas gross income of \$29 million; and Yankee Gas' 1999 gas net income of \$16 million and are set forth in the NU Study.